dartmouth-cs98/Quantum-Tetris/README.md

     click.echo('Initialized the database.')
 ```

 Finally, we need to tell our main application to use this database, more specifically our init_db() and init_db_command() functions.
-To do that, we write a function in *db.py* that takes the application and does the registration for us.
+To do that, we have a function in *db.py* that takes the application and does the registration for us.
+This code should already be in your db.py.

 ```python
 def init_app(app):